nrfconnect/sdk-nrf-bm/samples/peripherals/uarte/README.rst

 Overview
 ********

-The sample initializes the application UARTE instance, specified in the board-config.h file in the board.
+The sample initializes the application UARTE instance, specified in the :file:`board-config.h` file in the board.
-It then outputs a message on the uart before echoing what is entered by the user.
+It then outputs a message on the UART before echoing the message entered by the user.

 Building and running
 ********************

-This sample can be found under :file:`samples/bperipherals/uart/` in the |BMshort| folder structure.
+This sample can be found under :file:`samples/peripherals/uarte/` in the |BMshort| folder structure.

 .. include:: /includes/create_build_sample.txt